A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Introduction

+We find that the customary \qn{fixed $H_0$} approach is affected by a degeneracy in the parametrization of dynamical models of DE (e.g., the CPL parametrization).
+Owing to this degeneracy, for a given value of $H_0$, one can find a (infinite) number of combinations of the CPL parameters $w_0$ and $w_a$, such that the computed CMB temperature spectrum is in agreement with the measured CMB temperature spectrum and the expansion history agrees with that of $\Lambda$CDM, when using conformance parameters.
+So, care must be taken, when doing a MCMC analysis, not to inadvertently restrict the sampling of cosmological model parameters, in particular $H_0$, and thereby bias the results.

-In the process, we will also see that the enhanced computational procedure lends itself to the introduction of a novel consistency check of cosmological models.
-While a modification of the standard MCMC method is beyond the scope of this paper, we will argue that an implementation of the mentioned consistency check within these MCMC methods should be a way to reduce dramatically the available parameter space of models, leading to a significant increase in the determined accuracy of model parameters from such an extended MCMC, in turn.
-We will describe the steps that would be required to pursue this extension.
+Therefore, we present a refined computation procedure for the expansion history applying the \qn{fixed EDs} approach, that breaks this degeneracy.
+In the process we also see that the refined computational procedure lends itself to the introduction of a novel consistency check of cosmological models.
+This consistency check requires consistent results between {both approaches}, while demanding agreement with observational data across the entire cosmic expansion history.
+We implement a proof-of-concept for a proposed modification of the standard MCMC method.
+We find that only models including a DE component with a decreasing EoS parameter can provide an answer to the Hubble tension problem.
+In this paper, we do not investigate the physical motivation of such alternatives to $\Lambda$, but focus on the computational approach.
+We argue that an implementation of the mentioned consistency check within MCMC methods should be a way to reduce dramatically the available parameter space of models, leading to a significant increase in the determined accuracy of model parameters from such an extended MCMC, in turn.
+We describe the steps that are required to pursue this extension.